Naytoxp/RageUI-Lua/README.md

 # RageUI-Lua
 To use with : https://github.com/iTexZoz/RageUI

-If you notice some functions missing, don't hesitate to create a issue or to make a pull request.
+If you notice some functions missing, or any error don't hesitate to create a issue or to make a pull request.

 ## Installation Guide :